westlywright/jquery-infinitescroll/README.md

 # jQuery Infinite Scroll

-A lightweight (**4kb**) jQuery plugin that provides a basic mechanism for triggering more results to be loaded when the bottom of the page is reached.
+A lightweight (**0.8kb**) jQuery plugin that provides a basic mechanism for triggering more results to be loaded when the bottom of the page is reached.
 It's simple and designed not to get in the way.

+See it in action! — ["Explore" on DIY](https://diy.org/explore).

 ## Usage